Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 4. If desired, enter any additional information in the *Text* field.

 5. If desired, click the *Inactive* radio button to deactivate the cost center temporarily.
 By default, the radio button is set to *Active*.
+The inactive cost center is then locked for postings.

+  > [Info] If a cost object has already been posted to or allocated to a cost center, it cannot be set to inactive.
+A warning message is then displayed.

 6. Click the [SAVE & NEW] button.
 A small pop-up window confirms that the new cost center has been saved.
 The new cost center is displayed in the list.